ksu-cs-textbooks/cis400/content/D-milestones/01-introduction.md

 ---

 {{% notice noiframe %}}
 This textbook was authored for the **CIS 400 - Object-Oriented Design, Implementation, and Testing** course at Kansas State University.
-This section describes assignments specific to that course.
+This section describes assignments specific to the **Fall 2022** offering of that course.
 If you are not enrolled in the course, please disregard this section.
 {{% /notice %}}

-The projects for this semester are all centered around the creation of software to support a fast-food restaurant chain, **{{<param projectName >}}**.
+The projects for this semester are all centered around the creation of software to support a fast-food restaurant chain serving fried pies and ice cream, the **Fried Piper**.
 We will be developing this program iteratively, and each week we will have a new set of features to add and turn in as a milestone.
 Each milestone will represent a new release in your git repository.

-These milestones are:
+The milestone due dates are:

 <table>
   <tr>